silviot/edx-platform-wiki/XBlocks-Install-Manager.md

 * Course developer support
   * Add a pre-installed XBlock to a course (is "Advanced Modules" the right way to do this?)
   * Get documentation for an XBlock
+  * Browse a list of known XBlocks
+  * Search for an XBlock that provides a desired capability
 * Studio administrator
   * Register one or more known XBlocks
   * See a list of all XBlocks installed into Studio
   * Determine if newer versions are available and install them
   * Uninstall an XBlock
   * Hide an XBlock
-  * Configuration option to allow course developers to add new XBlocks
+  * Configuration option to allow or disallow course developers from adding new XBlocks
+  * Block XBlocks that are known to be problematic
 * XBlock developer
+  * Define XBlock dependencies that will be automatically installed with your XBlock
   * Provide a repository of XBlocks that can be consumed
   * Provide a thumbnail for an XBlock
   * Provide online help for an XBlock
+  * Contribute XBlock to a public repository

 ## UX ideas